vyznev/dfscratch/README.md

 ===========================
 _The entirely player-made universe._

-DF from scratch (dfscratch) is a project to redesign and rebuild the world of [Dwarf Fortress][1] entirely from scratch.
+DF from scratch (dfscratch / DFFS) is a project to redesign and rebuild the world of [Dwarf Fortress][1] entirely from scratch.
 We start with a vanilla version of DF, delete all raws with their creatures and bodies and templates and materials, and build an entire new player-made universe by hand.

 See the [forum thread][2] and the [GitHub project wiki][3] for more information.